Edmund Muskie: Third and fourth term

-After concluding his 1968 campaign for the White House he returned to the Senate.
+After concluding his 1968 campaign for the White House, he returned to the Senate.
 While in Chattanooga, the shooting of two black students at Jackson State College in 1970 by the Mississippi State Police, prompted Muskie to hire a jet airliner to take approximately one hundred people to see the bullet holes and attend a funeral of one of the victims.
-The people of Maine said this was "rash and self serving" but Muskie has stated his lack of regret for his actions publicly.
+Critics in Maine described his actions as "rash and self serving" but Muskie publicly expressed no regret for his actions.
 At an event in Los Angeles, he publicly stated his support for several black empowerment movements in California, which garnered the attention of numerous media outlets, and black city councilman Thomas Bradley.
 In 1970, Muskie was chosen to articulate the Democratic party's message to congressional voters before the midterm elections.
 His national stature was raised as a major candidate for the Democratic presidential nomination in 1972.
 In 1973, he gave the Democratic response to Nixon's State of the Union address.
 During this time, he was appointed the chair of the intergovernmental relations subcommittee.
 Considered "a backwater assignment", Muskie used it to advocate for a widening of governmental responsibilities, limiting the power of Richard Nixon's "Imperial Presidency" and advancing New Federalism ideals.

-He served as the chairman of the Senate Budget Committee through the Ninety-third to the Ninety-sixth Congresses from 1973 to 1980.
+Muskie served as the chairman of the Senate Budget Committee through the Ninety-third to the Ninety-sixth Congresses from 1973 to 1980.
 During this time, Congress founded the Congressional Budget Office in order to challenge Nixon's budget request.
-Prior to 1974, there was no formal process for establishing a federal budget so Congress founded the office under the auspices of the Senate Budget Committee.
+Prior to 1974, there was no formal process for establishing a federal budget, so Congress founded the office under the auspices of the Senate Budget Committee.
 As chairman, Muskie presided over, formulated, and approved of the creation of the United States budget process.

 In 1977, he amended Federal Water Pollution Control Act of 1972 along with others, to pass the Clean Water Act of 1977.
 These new additions incorporated "non-degradation" or "clean growth" policies intended to limit negative externalities.
 In 1978, he made minor adjustments to the Resource Conservation and Recovery Act and the "Superfund".